-The Snr DSL along with the Designated Teacher can inform the Governing body and Headteacher the number of children in their cohort who have or who have had a social worker and appropriate information is shared with teachers and staff on individual children's circumstances Where a school places a pupil with an alternative provision provider, the school continues to be responsible for the safeguarding of that pupil and should be satisfied that the provider can meet the needs of the pupil.
+Where a school places a pupil with an alternative provision provider, the school continues to be responsible for the safeguarding of that pupil and should be satisfied that the provider can meet the needs of the pupil.

-Children who attend alternative education often have complex needs, it is important governing bodies/trusts and designated safeguarding leads ensure children are fully supported at all times, and the alternative setting is aware of any additional risks of harm that pupils may be vulnerable to.
+Children who attend alternative education often have complex needs, it is important governing bodies and designated safeguarding leads ensure children are fully supported at all times, and the alternative setting is aware of any additional risks of harm that pupils may be vulnerable to.
 Information sharing for pupils who receive education provision outside of a mainstream setting is vital to support the child and ensure the learning environment where they are placed has all necessary information for the child before they access the provision.
 The working together principles are key to keep the child safe and understanding the vulnerabilities needing to be supported.
-This should include up to date contact details for the professionals working with the child and family.
+We will ensure up to date contact details for the professionals working with the child and family are provided to the designated safeguarding leads as required.
+The school obtains written confirmation from any alternative provider that appropriate safeguarding checks have been conducted on individuals working with pupils who attend school.